Mandala Airlines Flight 091: Flight

 Flight 091 was a scheduled domestic passenger flight from Polonia International Airport (now Soewondo Air Force Base) in Medan, the largest city in Sumatra, to Soekarno-Hatta International Airport in the Indonesian capital Jakarta.
 Flight 091 was the second trip of the day for the aircraft, which had earlier flown from Jakarta to Medan with the same flight crew.
 The aircraft was pushed back at 09:52 a.m. and start-up clearance was given immediately after.
 It then taxied out onto Runway 23 and was cleared to take off at 10:03 a.m. with an altitude of 1,500 ft.

 Accident

 Flight crews then added thrust and the aircraft began rolling on the runway.
-As it was rolling, passengers noted that the aircraft took longer than usual to take off from the airport, even though the aircraft was already in a nose up position.
+As it was rolling, some passengers noted that the aircraft took longer than usual to take off from the airport, even though the aircraft was already in a nose up position.
 The aircraft briefly took off, then veered to the left and to the right, stalled and then the tail impacted the runway.
-It briefly lifted off for the second time before crashing again onto the runway.
 As the tail struck the runway, it left marks on Runway 23.